-John of the Cross has the same advice:
+John of the Cross

 'When something distasteful or unpleasant comes your way, remember Christ crucified and be silent.
 Live in faith and hope, even though you are in darkness, because it is in this darkness that God protects you.
 Cast your care upon God, for God watches over you and will not forget you.
 Do not think that God leaves you alone; that would be an affront to God' (Pentecost 1590).